 Echoes of Earth

-Taglined “India’s greenest music festival”, Echoes of Earth is a multi-genre two-day event that celebrates the environment.
+Taglined “India’s greenest music festival”, Echoes of Earth is a multi-genre event that celebrates the environment.
 Launched in 2016, it features stages and installations made from recycled and up-cycled materials.
 No plastic or flex materials are used and a sapling is planted for every ticket sold.

 Around 150 artists have performed across the festival’s four editions so far.
 The headliners have included international and Indian electronic acts such as Arjun Vagale, FKJ, Kohra and Mathame.
 Among the activities and attractions are the solar-powered Big Tree stage, a flea market selling organic and sustainable products, and music and wellness workshops.